WeezyF0/Sororia/README.md

 - 📍 **Resource Radar** – Locate nearby police stations, NGOs, and support hubs on a dynamic map.
 - 📜 **Govt.
 Schemes Hub** – Stay in the loop on the best programs and protections across India’s states.
 - ✍️ **Petition Power** – Launch or sign petitions to drive real-world impact—your voice, amplified.
+- 🎤 **Mobilization Hub** – Plan, promote, and organize rallies or protests directly within the app to drive actionable change.
 - 🗺️ **Issue Heatmap** – Visualize community concerns on an interactive GPS-powered layer.
 - 🛣️ **Safety Route Planner** – Navigate your world with confidence using AI-optimized, risk-aware routing.
 - 🚨 **Panic SOS Blast** – Hit SOS and instantly ping your emergency contacts with your live location and a one-tap call option.